-Stephanie Foggett is a Resident Fellow at The Soufan Center and Director of Global Communications at The Soufan Group.
+Stephanie Foggett is a Research Fellow at The Soufan Center and Director of Global Communications at The Soufan Group.
 Her work at the Center focuses on: multilateral security cooperation; counter-terrorism cooperation with international organizations and governments; crisis management; and narratives and strategic communications as it relates to security and counter-terrorism.

 As Director of Global Communications at The Soufan Group, she leads on strengthening engagement with media and strategic partners on matters relating to international security, counterterrorism and geopolitics.
 Her areas of expertise include: global terrorism and counterterrorism; terrorism and extremism online and in the information space; Islamic State (ISIS) foreign fighters and families; the rise of white supremacy extremism; and emergent security challenges.
 She previously worked at The Soufan Center on Strategic Partnerships and Engagement.